-PSI qualifies for Federal Stafford subsidized and unsubsidized loans.
+PSI qualifies for Federal Stafford subsidized, unsubsidized, and GRADPLUS loans for graduate students.
 Applicants for federally funded loan or grant programs must:

 - Be U.S. citizens, permanent residents or residents of the Trust Territories - Be in compliance with Selective Service laws - Be enrolled at least half time (six hours) as regular students in a degree program - Maintain satisfactory academic progress - Not owe a refund or be in default on any Title IV loans